quangtuyennguyen/React-Ecommerce/README.md

 This project was created with the [Create React App](https://github.com/facebook/create-react-app).

-# Building CRUD Web Application using React-Redux-Firebase
+# Building an Ecommerce Web Application using React-Redux-Firebase

 To run this app: